dimitar-kunchev/mali-memtester/README.md

 The `textured-cube-demo executable will just display a spinning cube - you can use that to verify your driver and display are working properly.

+### Test Coverage
+I have built this code to test my custom A20-based boards with 4.18 kernels and bootstrapped file system.
+This is a very specific scenario, so this tool may not work for everyone.